knewplay/book-programming-essential/toolset/tools.md

 Part of the programming journey is to go from using purely English terms, to using more technical and precise programming terms.
 As long as you read the results, learn more about the topic and get used to the correct terms, you are on the right path.

+#### **When to check the second page**
+Sometimes, you search a query, and Google gives results for a different topic with similar vocabulary.
+If that happens, don't go looking for your topic on the second or third page of Google.
+The first page was Google's best guess at what you asked for, so instead of looking for what you need, word your query differently.

+The only time you should consider checking Google's second result's page is when Google is displaying the correct general topic, but the articles provided are missing some detailed information that you need.
+This rarely happens though if you were specific enough in the query.

 #### **Don't just click and stay**
 After entering their query, most people will automatically click on the first search result and just read that.
 What I like to do is skim through the search results' titles and snippets, and see how well they match my query.
 If they match, I typically open a few of them in separate tabs (by holding *ctrl/cmd* and clicking on the websites), and skim through them.
 If the websites all provide the same solution, then I will use it with confidence.
 If not, then I might dig a bit into the different solutions and learn about the differences.